1978 Oakland Raiders season

 The 1978 Oakland Raiders season was the team's 19th season, and ninth as an NFL member.

 1978 would prove to be an up and down year for the silver and black.
-During a pre-season game, Jack Tatum paralyzed New England Patriots wide receiver Darryl Stingley from the chest down while making a hit.
+Two new offensive line and defensive starts were named in the pre-season and All-Pro player, Monte Jackson, was not listed as a starter.
+Injuries were seen as a possible concern during the pre-season and during a pre-season game, Jack Tatum paralyzed New England Patriots wide receiver Darryl Stingley from the chest down while making a hit.
 Overall, the Raiders were plagued by one of quarterback Kenny Stabler's worst seasons, tossing 16 TD's, while throwing 30 interceptions.
 The running game also fell off from seasons past.
 Even the great wide receiver Cliff Branch, only caught one touchdown.
 The season started off with a 14–6 loss in Denver.
 The Raiders would rally to a 5–3 start, then climbed to 8–4.
 As a result of a last-minute defeat to the Seattle Seahawks 17–16, the Raiders lost twice to a single team in the same season for the first time since 1965.
 The following week, the Broncos completed their sweep of the Raiders with a 21–6 victory in Oakland, which was followed by a 23–6 defeat in Miami which eliminated Oakland from the playoffs for the first time since 1971.
 A meaningless 27–20 victory over the Minnesota Vikings kept the Raiders consecutive seasons with a winning record streak alive.
 This was head coach John Madden's tenth and final season and final game as head coach of the Raiders.
 He was replaced for the 1979 season by his wide receivers coach, Tom Flores.